creatorSonny/myblog/_posts/2021-12-31-welcome-to-my-blog.md

 date:   2021-12-28 13:46:31 -0600
 categories: IT
 ---
 In the 20+ years in the information technology field I've learned change in this industry is a constant and one must invest the time to learning.
-Github and Jekyll are popular free tools and using them falls in line with my *learn-by-doing* philosophy.
+Github and Jekyll are popular free tools.

 <!--more-->